cloudstoragesec/terraform-aws-cloud-storage-security/README.md

 ### BYOL/GovCloud Deployment
 If you are looking to deploy our BYOL version of this software which does not use AWS Marketplace then you need to update the `product_listing` input to be set to `BYOL`
 (`product_listing="BYOL"`).
 This will allow you skip subscribing in AWS Marketplace and deploy the solution directly.
 Please note: you will have to reach out to our team to receive a license for continued use of our solution.
+As several services such as Cognito are not available in `us-gov-east-1` make sure to use `us-gov-west-1` for GovCloud Deployments.

 For AWS GovCloud customers, you are required to deploy the `BYOL` version of our solution as GovCloud does not currently support AWS Marketplace billing.